DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-4-ect-teaching-challenge.md

 - Modelling: Showing pupils exactly what paying attention looks like.
 - Reinforcing: Acknowledging or praising pupils who are demonstrating good levels of focus, being specific about what they are doing to earn this recognition.
-- Positively framing: Saying what you want to see from pupils rather than what you don’t want to see.
+- Positively framing: Saying what you want to see from pupils rather than what you don't want to see.

 One useful distinction here is to appreciate the difference between praise and acknowledgement.
 Praise entails rewarding a behaviour that exceeds expectations, whereas acknowledgement entails showing that you have noticed a behaviour that meets expectations.
 Over-praising pupils who are merely following standard rules can inadvertently convey low expectations and hamper learning (Coe et al., 2014).

 Pupil capacity to self-regulate their emotions and behaviour influences how well they can direct their attention towards specific tasks.
 No-one is able to completely self-regulate their attention at all times, and this ability varies between individuals.
-But self-regulation can be developed, improving pupils’ abilities to learn effectively (EEF, 2017).
+But self-regulation can be developed, improving pupils' abilities to learn effectively (EEF, 2017).
 In addition, our behaviour is influenced by that of our peers.
 The more pupils that are paying attention, the more others will be encouraged to do so (IES, 2008).
 Effective teachers take account of these factors to help their pupils focus by using, for example:

 - Brief reminders: Issuing a quick reminder of what is expected, using consistent language and non-verbal signals.
-“We’re just waiting for one more person to face the front in silence, thank you.”
+“We're just waiting for one more person to face the front in silence, thank you.”
 - Private reminders: Having subtle conversations with individuals when it is only a few who need support to stay focused.
 “Hi Jenny, let me know if there is anything you need to help you get started.”
 - Benefit of the doubt: Communicating a belief that off-task behaviour is a result of enthusiasm for learning rather than purposeful disruption.
 “I know you are really keen to discuss this task with your partner but, to do a good job of it, first you need to put your pens down and face me.”